_______________________________

 –Circa 3000 CE

-Originally shown in Batman #700.
+Shown in Batman #700, but originally based on Batman #26.
 The intergalactic tyrant known as Fura decimates Neo-Gotham using a horde of deadly robot warriors.
-The Batman of this era (Brane Taylor) and his nephew Robin (Ricky Taylor) lead an uprising that ends Fura’s brutal regime and restores order.[13]
+The Batman of this era (Brane Taylor) and his nephew Robin (Ricky) lead an uprising that ends Fura’s brutal regime and restores order.
+(Notably, some comic book historians believe there are two Branes, this one from Batman #26, and another originally from Batman #67 and Detective Comics #216.
+The idea of two separate Branes was already debatable in the Golden Age and highly dubious in the Modern Age, so it holds zero merit here in the New 52.)[13]

 –Circa 85,280 CE